 A. We have a quick and easy process online.
 When you apply for an apartment with us, you automatically have a “Resident Portal”.
 This portal is extremely helpful!
 From here, you can pay rent, look at your lease agreement and request maintenance all at one time!
 When you submit a payment online, there is a $1.95 processing fee for online payments made with a bank account.
 Credit card companies charge various fees as well.
 Otherwise, you can drop the rent off to our office. you can mail your payment to our office.
 Keep in mind, if you are mailing the payment, late fees start on the 5th and we go by the date that the check is received, not the date that it is postmarked!

 We accept payments with a credit card, debit card, check, e-check (bank account number), or money order.
 No cash.

 Q. Can I pay the entire semester at once?

 A. You absolutely can do this.
 However, we like to try and lessen the burden and split the rent into 10 monthly installment payments.

 Q. Can I use financial aid to pay for my housing?

 A. Yes, you can use financial aid to assist in paying for housing.
 HOWEVER, there are a few rules that we need to abide by because typically loan payments are not paid out until AFTER you are required to pay your rent.
-You must clearly communicate to our office that you are waiting on your student loan and you MUST provide us with two things:
+You must clearly communicate to our office that you are waiting on your student and you MUST provide us with two things:

 1. A copy of your statement showing that you are waiting on the disbursement.
 This statement must show that the refund you are receiving is greater than the amount that we are waiting to collect.